Autism and memory: Opposing results

-Some data has shown that individuals with ASD may not have WM (working memory) impairments and that the supposed impairment observed is a result of testing.
-Nakahachi et al. argue that the vagueness of many tests measuring WM levels in people with ASD is the cause.
-They found that people with ASD only performed worse on WM tests if the test itself could have interfered with the completion of the test.
-These findings show that the type of test and the way it is presented to individuals with ASD can strongly affect the results; therefore, much caution should be taken in choosing the design of a study focusing on WM in people with ASD.
+Some data has shown that autistic people may not have WM (working memory) impairments and that the supposed impairment observed is a result of testing.
+Nakahachi et al. argue that the vagueness of many tests measuring WM levels in autistic people is the cause.
+They found that autistic people only performed worse on WM tests if the test itself could have interfered with the completion of the test.
+These findings show that the type of test and the way it is presented to autistic people can strongly affect the results; therefore, much caution should be taken in choosing the design of a study focusing on WM in autistic people.

-Ozonoff et al. have found similar results in their studies on working memory in individuals with ASD.
-Their research showed no significant difference between individuals with ASD and those without ASD in tests designed to measure various aspects of working memory.
+Ozonoff et al. have found similar results in their studies on working memory in autistic people.
+Their research showed no significant difference between autistic and non-autistic people in tests designed to measure various aspects of working memory.
 This supports the notion that autism does not inhibit WM.
-Results from experiments that have shown lower WM facilities in ASD individuals may be due to the human interaction nature of these experiments as individuals with ASD exhibit low social functioning skills.
+Results from experiments that have shown lower WM facilities in autistic people may be due to the human interaction nature of these experiments as autistic people exhibit low social functioning skills.
 Experiments utilizing computer rather than human interaction remove this problem and may head more accurate findings.

-Further research by Griffith et al. also indicates that WM may not be impaired in those with autism.
-There may be some executive function impairments in these individuals, but not in working memory and rather in social and language skills, which can effect education early in life.
-Other research conducted by Griffith et al. on young autistic individuals did not measure verbal working abilities, but nonetheless found no significant difference between the executive functions in autistic and non-autistic individuals.
-Though there has been much research that alludes to low WM abilities in those with autism, these recent data weaken the argument that autistic individuals have little WM facilities.
+Further research by Griffith et al. also indicates that WM may not be impaired in autistic people.
+There may be some executive function impairments in these individuals, but not in working memory and rather in social and language skills, which can affect education early in life.
+Other research conducted by Griffith et al. on young autistic people did not measure verbal working abilities, but nonetheless found no significant difference between the executive functions in autistic and non-autistic people.
+Though there has been much research that alludes to low WM abilities in autistic people, these recent data weaken the argument that autistic people have little WM facilities.